RatulHasan/custom-role-creator/readme.txt

 7. Reset Roles

 == Changelog ==
+= 1.1.4 =
+* 🚀 Brings this plugin into its own menu.
+* 🛠️ Improved compatibility with the latest WordPress core.
+* 🔧 Minor code optimizations and cleanup.
+* 📖 Updated documentation and plugin metadata.

 = 1.1.3 =
 * 🚀 Tested with the new WordPress version 6.8.1
 * ❌ Remove text domain to autoload